What is High-Low Pricing?

 The high-low pricing strategy operates on a cycle of alternating prices to maximize profitability and market reach.
 You begin by launching a product at a high initial price, often referred to as the reference price.
 This price targets early adopters and customers who are less price-sensitive and prioritize having the newest items.
 It establishes the product's perceived value and quality in the market.

 After the initial launch period, you strategically introduce promotions, sales, or markdowns.
 This discounted price appeals to a broader, more price-conscious audience of bargain hunters.
-The significant difference between the original high price and the sale price creates a powerful psychological effect, making customers feel they are getting an excellent deal.
+The significant difference between the original high price and the sale price shapes price perception, making customers feel they are getting an excellent deal.

 This generates a surge in sales volume and helps clear inventory.
 Once the promotional period ends, you can either return the product to its original high price or introduce a new cycle.
 This approach allows you to attract distinct customer groups at different times without permanently devaluing your products.